yoheikikuta/text2img_webapp/README.md

 ## For local (with cpu) environment
 Need to set the environment variable `$GCP_KEY_PATH` on your local machine.
-Note that it takes dozens of minutes to generate images using cpu.
+Note that it takes dozens of minutes to generate images using cpu (model parameters should be changed to reduce the computation time).

 ```sh
 docker compose up --build